Many squamous cell carcinomas in dogs can be completely surgically removed if caught early – and that could be curative.

-- Squamous cell carcinoma of the digits may destroy bone in the toes, over time making its way up the leg.
+- Squamous cell carcinoma of the digits may destroy bone in the toes, making its way up the leg over time.
 This is very painful and often prevents dogs from bearing weight on that leg, so they can’t move around normally.

 - With tumors that spread to distant sites, dogs may be systemically ill: lack of appetite, weight loss, lethargy, vomiting, and/or diarrhea may occur.

 - If cancer metastasizes to the lungs, dogs may cough, pant, or have difficulty breathing.

 If at any point you are concerned about your dog suffering unnecessarily, it might be time to have an open conversation with your veterinarian about hospice.

 Prevention Strategies for Squamous Cell Carcinoma